HacKanCuBa/blake2signer/docs/details.md

     All interfaces live in the `interfaces` submodule.

 Check examples on how to use existing [encoders](examples.md#changing-the-encoder), [compressors](examples.md#changing-the-compressor) and [serializers](examples.md#changing-the-serializer), or how to create a [custom serializer](examples.md#using-a-custom-serializer), [encoder](examples.md#using-a-custom-encoder) or [compressor](examples.md#using-a-custom-compressor) or even a [custom serializer signer class](examples.md#creating-a-custom-serializersigner-class).

+### Compression level

+*Blake2SerializerSigner* can optionally [compress data](examples.md#compressing-data) after serializing it to make the resulting signature shorter.
+Since v2.1.0, the default compression level depends on the compressor and is no longer hardcoded to 6.
+For example, Zlib defaults to 6 but Gzip, to 9.

+No matter which compressor is used, it will always be a value between 1 and 9, where 1 is the fastest and least compressed and 9 the slowest and most compressed.
+Should a compressor in particular use a different scale, then a conversion is internally done, so the end user doesn't have to deal with those details, and the interface remains homogeneous.

+A high compression level usually implies a big hit to performance, taking more CPU time and/or memory to compress and decompress, but achieving smaller outputs.
+So if you have a particular constraint then you can set the level according to your constraint and test to see if the result is as expected.

+!!! note "No worries"
+    Usually, there's no need to set the compression level to a particular value, and therefore there's no need to worry about it, and it can be left by default.
+However, if you need to, you can.